djbob0/Data-Science-Minor/README.md

 5. finished paper, check typos
 ```
 For the first point: "1. structure" I started with a very simple version and improved it over multiple itteration.
 These files can be found  `here`.

+# Outcome vs researchquestion and what was my part
 # 5. Presentations
 # 6. Conclusion and Reflection
+# 6.1 STARR
+- drive of the group
+- problem solving
+-
+- future plans with this knowledge
+me being contact person

+what did i do
+what did i learn
+how did we do it

+## reflect on:
+- what went right
+- what went wrong
+- what would I do differently next time
+-

+# TODO Scrum Board with all my tasks